864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 • Better Quality Control: Machines can come up with insights into product quality by analyzing past manufacturing performance and predicting it out into the future.

-• Human-Robot Collaboration: Machine learning capabilities allow machines to better work with humans, and predict any dangerous situations (for humans workers) before they happen.
+• Human-Robot Collaboration: Machine learning capabilities allow machines to better work with humans, and predict any dangerous situations (for human workers) before they happen.

 • Consumer Manufacturing: As the data in the market demands change, machines respond accordingly and develop new outputs to stay in line with increasing or decreasing demands.